opennebraska/watchlaws.org/README.md

 # WatchLaws.org

-The goals is to help nonprofits:
+The goal is to help nonprofits:

 - work with other nonprofits and everyday citizens,
 - to quickly identify the bills being proposed that are important to them,